Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 6. Revenue- calculated as; quantity sold * unit price
 7. Average sales- average unit sold for each item.
 Calculated as; total value of all sales orders in the chosen timeframe and divide by the intervals
 8. Average unit price- average price an item is sold in a specified period of time.
 Calculated as; Total Revenue/ Units sold
-9. Distinct Count of CustomerID- this is to know the total number of customers we have.
+9. Count of CustomerID- this is to know the total number of customers we have.

 ### Tools Used
 ---